TYPES OF DEBT

 It’s extremely common for students who attend college or university to take on debt in the form of student loans.

-These loans were designed by the UK Government to help students with costs associated with their studies.
+These loans were introduced by the government and are designed to help students with the different costs associated with their studies.

-They help pay for expenses like tuition fees, equipment needed for the course, and transport costs to campus (buses, trains, fuel for a car.)
+They help pay for expenses like course equipment, field trips, and transport costs to campus (buses, trains, fuel for a car.)

-Worries about student loan debt often gets pushed to the back of the mind during studies and you only have to start repaying it when you have graduated and your income is high enough.
-Because it’s Government-backed, it’s a relatively risk-free form of debt with a much lower interest rate than other types of loan like a credit card or mortgage.
+Worries about student loan debt often gets pushed to the back of the mind during studies as you only have to start repaying it when you have graduated and your income is high enough.

 Once you are over that income threshold, however, continually failing to meet your student loan repayments can have some significant consequences and cause you major financial stress.